Last Updated on 26 September 2024 by Cycloscope

 Co-motion (Oregon)

-Tandem bicycle design leader CoMotion Cycles makes touring, travel, folding, racing, custom and beautifully crafted tandems and single bikes.
+Tandem bicycle design leader Co–Motion Cycles makes touring, travel, folding, racing, custom, and beautifully crafted tandems and single bikes.
 Co-Motion Cycles built its reputation on constructing cleanly designed and elegantly executed bicycles since 1988: Bicycles that serve a real purpose for cyclists who expect real performance without unnecessary hype.

 From tandems to touring bikes, their approach to building bicycles draws from traditional elements, openly discarding anything that doesn’t serve the purpose of making a better bicycle.
-The emphasis here is on design, from the very tubing, to the way every one of our bicycles interacts with the human body.
+The emphasis here is on design, from the very tubing to the way every one of our bicycles interacts with the human body.

 Chapman Cycles (Rhode Island)

 Brian Chapman tries to push the limits of his craftsmanship exploring new technologies while still adhering to a classic aesthetic.
 He tries to get to this new level by seeing the bike as a whole before making the first file stroke.
-With that mental image, he then starts the design and pay attention to the details during the build.
+With that mental image, he then starts the design and pays attention to the details during the build.

-The details show that care, thought, and consideration went into every aspect of the frame and its components.
+The details show that care thought, and consideration went into every aspect of the frame and its components.
 He focuses mostly on commuter and light touring bikes.
 His mixte frames are stunning.

 The custom frame and fork set start at $2600.